 - wearing gloves when touching another person’s open sores

-- telling any tattooists or piercer that you have hepatitis C and making sure they use sterile tools and unopened ink
+- telling any tattooists or piercer about the hepatitis C and making sure they use sterile tools and unopened ink

 - avoiding sharing items such as toothbrushes, razors, and nail clippers

-- telling any new sexual partners that you have hepatitis C and using barrier protection during sexual activity
+- telling any new sexual partners about the hepatitis C and using barrier protection during sexual activity

 Early diagnosis and treatment can significantly improve a person’s outlook and prevent liver damage.
 Modern medicines can cure hepatitis C in 90% of cases.

 These treatments are expensive.
-If a person is at risk of exposure to the virus, they should have regular screenings to make sure they do not have the virus.
-Following prevention strategies correctly, can usually help a person avoid contracting the virus.
+If a person is at risk of exposure to the virus, they should undergo regular screenings to make sure they do not have the virus.
+Following prevention strategies correctly can usually help a person avoid contracting the virus.

 The hepatitis C virus (HCV) causes the liver disease hepatitis C. Hepatitis C infections can be acute and short-term or chronic, meaning the body cannot clear the virus.